sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

 Check this function's description in the `Docs` tab for more information.

 You will see that once you run the code, the `Tasks` tab will flash orange and you will see the option to `Run` this export task.
 It might take several minutes for your image to export.
-Once the export task is finalized, you will be able to download the tif file(s) from [your Google Drive](https://drive.google.com/drive/my-drive).
+Once the export task is finalized, you will be able to download the tif file(s) from <a href="https://drive.google.com/drive/my-drive" target="_blank" rel="noopener noreferrer">your Google Drive</a>.

 ### Complete code

-Script "`2 Image Visualization - L9 & S2`" from the repository and folder `07_intro_to_GEE/02_imagery` or direct link: [https://code.earthengine.google.com/7a082a5c8a09c5ac1c67a073b377843d](https://code.earthengine.google.com/7a082a5c8a09c5ac1c67a073b377843d)
+Script "`2 Image Visualization - L9 & S2`" from the repository and folder `07_intro_to_GEE/02_imagery` or direct link: <a href="https://code.earthengine.google.com/7a082a5c8a09c5ac1c67a073b377843d" target="_blank" rel="noopener noreferrer">https://code.earthengine.google.com/7a082a5c8a09c5ac1c67a073b377843d</a>

 ## Image Collections & Composites in Earth Engine